 Women, Infants, and Children (WIC)

-WIC is a federally funded program administered by the U.S. Department of Agriculture and the Michigan Department of Community Health.
+WIC is a federally funded program administered by the U.S. Department of Agriculture and the Michigan Department of Health & Human Services.
 WIC is a food and nutrition program that services pregnant women, infants and children up to the age of 5 years old.
-By providing healthy foods, nutrition education and assisting with referrals to other health and social services, WIC can help prevent malnutrition and reduce the risk of illness.
+By providing healthy foods, nutrition education, breastfeeding support, and assistance with referrals to local health and support services, WIC helps with positive pregnancy outcomes as well as normal child growth and development.

 Bay City Office

 Hours of Operation:

 2nd and 3rd Wednesday of the Month 8:00am - 5:30pm